 The Learning Design and Technology Graduate Certificate Program by Harvard Extension School

 Like the previous program, this one also consists of 4 extensive curriculums that last well over 12 months.
-Upon successful completion, which requires you to get at least a “B” in each of the courses, you will receive a professional graduate certificate in “learning design and educational technology.”
+Upon successful completion, which requires you to get at least a “B” in each of the required courses, you will receive a professional graduate certificate in “learning design and educational technology.”

 The material included in this program teaches a broad range of topics, e.g., “project planning,” “creating and editing interactive training content,” and even “website development.”
-During this program, you will gain all the skills you need to develop a career in K–12 education, higher education, corporate training, nonprofit education, museums, or related organizations.
+During this program, you will gain all the skills needed to develop a career in K–12 education, higher education, corporate training, nonprofit education, museums, or related organizations.

 What you will learn